 In order to facilitate mindful movement the chosen asanas are not in themselves complex or challenging, often repeated in gentle vinyasa or flowing sequences.
 The challenge is in remaining mindful, towards which end your teacher will gently guide you.

 Regular teachers are Anne Rodgers and Tina Shettigara.

 Suitable for all levels of experience.
 This is an ongoing class held on Sundays at 10am in the Main Hall.
+Check in

 Pregnancy is a remarkable time of transformation.
 Yoga is an excellent practice to assist the natural progression of changes that occur through pregnancy and to prepare you for the birth.